Mike MacDonald (rugby union)

-Mike MacDonald (born November 27, 1980 in Berkeley, California, United States) is a retired rugby union footballer who formerly played for Leeds Carnegie in the RFU Championship and English Premiership.
-He played for the United States, and his usual position was at prop.
+Mike MacDonald (born November 27, 1980, in Berkeley, California, United States) is a retired rugby union footballer who previously played for Leeds Carnegie in the RFU Championship and English Premiership.
+He represented the United States national team and predominantly played at the prop position.

 Youth and college

-MacDonald began playing rugby during his sophomore year of high school in 1997.
-MacDonald graduated from Miramonte High School in 1999, and followed in the footsteps of his brother who also played rugby.
-MacDonald also excelled in wrestling and football, finishing 3rd in state wrestling during his senior year of High School.
+MacDonald started playing rugby during his sophomore year of high school in 1997.
+He graduated from Miramonte High School in 1999 and followed in the footsteps of his brother, who was also a rugby player.
+In addition to rugby, MacDonald showcased his talents in wrestling and football, achieving a remarkable 3rd place finish in state wrestling during his senior year of high school.

-MacDonald would go on to win four rugby National Championships with the University of California, Berkeley; where he was named an All-American five times between 2000 and 2004, and following the 2004 national championship was named tournament MVP.
+MacDonald went on to win four rugby National Championships with the University of California, Berkeley.
+During his time there, he received the honor of being named an All-American five times between 2000 and 2004.
+Following the 2004 national championship, he was recognized as the tournament MVP.